Simple steps and tips to help ensure you’re prepared when disaster strikes.

 - Continue taking steps to protect yourself from COVID-19 and other infectious diseases, such as washing your hands often and cleaning commonly touched surfaces.

 - Engage virtually with your community through video and phone calls.
 Know that it’s normal to feel anxious or stressed.
 Take care of your body and talk to someone if you are feeling upset.
-Many people may already feel fear and anxiety about the coronavirus 2019 (COVID-19).
 The threat of a power outage can add additional stress.
-Follow CDC guidance for managing stress during a traumatic event and managing stress during COVID-19.
+Follow CDC guidance for managing stress during a traumatic event.